JoseRuiz01/MLRanking/README.md

 - NDCG for 'bilirubin in plasma': 0.7764
 - NDCG for 'glucose in blood': 0.7507
 - NDCG for 'white blood cells count': 0.9388

+For these new datasets, we increased the test size to 30%, as we obtained better performance.

 **First Enhanced Dataset**
 Mean Squared Error (MSE): 0.0255